jmsmoorehead/music/Installing-overtone.md

                   [overtone "0.7.1"] ])
 ```

-Pull in the dependencies
+Now, to pull in the dependencies, you just need to run `lein deps` from within the project directory:

 ```sh
 $ cd tutorial
 $ lein deps
 ```

-### Downloading SuperCollider (for external servers only)

-Head over to the [SuperCollider download site](http://supercollider.sourceforge.net/downloads/) and download and install the version appropriate for your operating system.

 ### What next?